andruum/AttnGAN/README.md

 `nhidden` - number of hidden output features of RNN-encoder.

-The first attempt was to apply noise suppression to all outputs (word and sentence features as well, two different autoencoders), but it caused to degradation in quality of details:
+The first attempt was to apply noise suppression to all outputs (word and sentence features as well, two different autoencoders), but it caused to degradation in quality of picture details:

  Original solution |  Word and sentence autoencoder | Sentence autoencoder only :-------------------------:|:-------------------------:|:-------------------------: